ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-12-swift-essentials-loops-closures-and-more-part-2.md

 }
 ```

-To use functions with `throws` keyword you need to use this syntax to ensure you'll capture the exception error.
+To use functions with `throws` keyword you need to use the following syntax to ensure you'll capture the exception error:

 ```swift
 do {